 Hong Kong is famous for its grand-slam dining, shopping and megawatt entertainment, but in recent years, the city has also re-discovered its cultural soul.
 The development of attractions such as heritage compound Police Married Quarters (PMQ) and the modern, architectural home to Cantonese opera, Xiqu Centre, part of West Kowloon Cultural District are among a slew of revitalised and new cultural projects opening across the city.

 Stealing the limelight when it opened in 2018 was heritage-arts venue Tai Kwun.
-Occupying a large pocket of land in the middle of Central’s SoHo district, the imposing 19th-century precinct was once the judicial heart of Hong Kong; today it is host to 16 revitalised heritage buildings, including the Victorian Central Police Station, Central Magistracy and Victoria Prison, juxtaposed by the contemporary Herzog and de Meuron-designed JC Contemporary and JC Cube.
+Occupying a large pocket of land in the middle of Central’s SoHo district is a living record of the legal, judiciary and penal system in Hong Kong; today it is host to 16 revitalised heritage buildings, including the former Central Police Station, Central Magistracy and Victoria Prison, juxtaposed by the contemporary Herzog & de Meuron-designed JC Contemporary and JC Cube.

-Visitors to Tai Kwun can get a glimpse of the late 19th and early-20th century life in Hong Kong through the painfully restored heritage buildings and large courtyards, which can be visited independently or as one of the organised tours.
-One of the most popular sections of the compound are the tiny, cramped cells which imprisoned thousands of people – many of whom were refugees.
+Visitors to Tai Kwun can get a glimpse of heritage stories from the late 19th century in Hong Kong through the painstakingly restored heritage buildings and large courtyards, which can be visited independently or as part of one of the organised tours.
+One of the most popular sections of the compound are the tiny, cramped cells which imprisoned thousands of people.
 The careful restoration and addition of interactive exhibits make for an atmospheric and informative encounter.

 But Tai Kwun offers more than just a tiptoe back in time.
-Alongside the heritage, visitors can enjoy an eclectic mix of visual arts, music and theatre performances, film screenings and educational programs, with a sprinkling of late-night openings, free lunchtime concerts and a stellar lineup of bars and restaurants – there really is nowhere else quite like it in the city.
+Alongside the heritage, visitors can enjoy an eclectic mix of visual arts, music and theatre performances, film screenings and educational programs, with a sprinkling of free lunchtime concerts, evening openings and a stellar lineup of F&B outlets – there really is nowhere else quite like it in the city.
 But why take our word for it?
-Read on to find out more from those who have connected with the project, from art curators and artists to visitors both local and global – and discover why you too should Tai Kwun – go!
+Read on to find out more from those who have connected with the project, from art curators and artists to visitors both local and global – and discover why you too should visit Tai Kwun – go!

 Contemporary artist, performer and director Enoch was commissioned to contribute an interactive audio-walk to the Contagious Cities: Far Away, Too Close exhibition about cities and the history of epidemics hosted by Tai Kwun earlier this year.